 Fact: It's never too late to stop smoking.
 Quitting has almost immediate benefits, including improved circulation and lung function.
 Risk of lung cancer begins to decline over time.
-Ten years after quitting, former smokers cut their risk of developing lung cancer by half.
+Ten years after quitting, former smokers cut their risk of developing lung cancer by up to 50%.

 Myth: Low-Tar or 'Light' Cigarettes Are Safer Than Regular

 Fact: Light, ultra-light, and low-tar are just as dangerous as regular cigarettes.
 And beware of menthol: Some research suggests that menthol cigarettes may be more dangerous and harder to quit.
 Their cooling sensation can allow smokers to inhale more deeply.